Light and Shade (Fra Lippo Lippi album)

-Following the success of the 1985 album Songs, Virgin Records had the band work on a follow-up album with the US as its intended target market.
-The first single "Angel" received moderate airplay on a radio station in Los Angeles.
-However, during this time, the US arm of Virgin Records dropped several artists off their roster — Fra Lippo Lippi being one of them.
+Following the success of the 1985 album Songs, Virgin Records had the band work on a follow-up album with the United States as its intended target market.
+The first single, "Angel" received moderate airplay on a radio station in Los Angeles.
+However, during this time, the US arm of Virgin Records dropped several artists off their roster – Fra Lippo Lippi being one of them.
 Frustrated by the album's failure to capture the US market, the band parted ways with Virgin Records in 1988.